-RICHMOND, Va. -- More than 600 COVID-19 patients have been discharged from Virginia hospitals in the last 24 hours, according to data from the Virginia Hospital & Healthcare Association (VHHA).
+RICHMOND, Va. -- Nearly 150 additional COVID-19 patients have been discharged from Virginia hospitals in the last 24 hours, according to data from the Virginia Hospital & Healthcare Association (VHHA).

-However, hospitalizations have increased in Virginia over the last 24 hours.
+However, hospitalizations have also increased in Virginia over the last 24 hours.

 The data is a look into COVID-19 recoveries in Virginia.
 While the data isn't an exact recovery statistic, the discharge category, which is updated daily, shows how many COVID-19 patients were hospitalized and released.